mitchtabian/Poker-Stats/README.md

 # TODO
 This is a notes section for me personally.
-1. TournamentGroup?
-	1. Tournament Seasons
+1. Split winners
-		1. Add start_date and end_date to TournamentGroup?
-Then I can build a progress bar in the TournamentGroup view.
+	- Need to think about this.
 1. Tournament "MVP"?
 How would this be calculated
 1. Completing a tournament takes a long time.
 Figure out why.
 1. Rendering tournament view takes a long time.
 Figure out why.
 1. Add footer
 1. Create invite system for TournamentGroups.
 Just like with Tournaments.
-1. Split winners
-	- Need to think about this.
 1. Setup bugsnag
 1. Setup Jira for further feature work
 1. Prevent analytics from considering tournaments you did not join